Department of Engineering and Public Policy

 The department offers a minor in Technology and Policy.
 This minor allows students to sample the EPP requirements and develop exposure and awareness to issues at the interface of science, technology, and society.

-Pre-requisites: Students should have prerequisite knowledge in economics (73-102 Principles of Microeconomics or higher level economics course) and statistics (36-202 Methods for Statistics & Data Science or higher level statistics course) in order to pursue the Technology and Policy Minor.
+Pre-requisites: Students should have prerequisite knowledge in economics (73-102 Principles of Microeconomics or similar level economics course) and statistics (36-202 Methods for Statistics & Data Science or similar level statistics course) in order to pursue the Technology and Policy Minor.

 Course Requirements Units